Suzuki Swift hatchback - Reliability & safety

 Interior and exterior design aren't widely praised, though, and owners would prefer a smoother ride and brakes.

-Crash-test body Euro NCAP has given the Swift a dual rating, with the entry-level SZ-3 trim receiving a disappointing three stars.
-This is due to its lack of advanced safety technology, even though the SZ-3 trim is still a tough car, with an adult occupant crash protection rating of 83%.
+Crash-test body Euro NCAP has given the Swift a dual rating, with the entry-level SZ3 trim receiving a disappointing three stars.
+This is due to its lack of advanced safety technology.
+The new SZ-L entry-level trim has features like adaptive cruise control and autonomous emergency braking, so we suspect this model will enjoy the rest of the range’s four-star score.